|Fees||Look up fees|

 - Social and cultural impacts and legal responses, such as human rights protection

-- The schemes for reducing emissions from deforestation and forest degradation (REDD).
+- Climate finance and schemes for reducing emissions from deforestation and forest degradation (REDD).

 - The role of the World Trade Organization (WTO) in climate change governance, particularly with respect to renewable energy technologies and the disciplining of fossil fuel subsidies